hrsoup/Poetry_Music_Transformer/README.md

 ![image](Fig/exp1.png)

-The perplexity values of four experiments could be seen in the following:
+The perplexity values of the four experiments could be seen in the following:

 ![image](Fig/exp_table.png)